fraserxu/jsconf-china-2016-talk/slides.md

 ???
 What is functional programming?

+Functional Programming (FP) is not a new concept by any means.
+It's been around almost as long as any programming has been around.

-What is side effect?
+Oh wait, What is pure function? what is side effect?

 ---

 ### Pure function

-> A pure function is a function where the return value is only determined by its input values, without observable side effects.
+> A pure function is a function where the **return value** is **only determined** by its **input values**, without observable side effects.
 This is how functions in math work: Math.cos(x) will, for the same value of x , always return the same result.
 Computing it does not change x

 ???
 Example of non-pure function and pure function